tum-pbs/pbdl-book/others-intro.md

 * Meshless methods and unstructured meshes are an important topic for classical simulations.
 Here, we'll look at a specific Lagrangian method that employs learning in the context of dynamic, particle-based representations.

-* Finally, metrics to robustly assess the quality of similarity of measurements and results are a central topic for all numerical methods, no matter whether they employ learning or not.
-In the last section we will look at how DL can be used to learn specialized and improved metrics.
+% * Finally, metrics to robustly assess the quality of similarity of measurements and results are a central topic for all numerical methods, no matter whether they employ learning or not.
+In the last section we will look at how DL can be used to learn specialized and improved metrics. {cite}`kohl2020lsim`
-	TODO {cite}`kohl2020lsim`